England national under-17 football team: Other tournaments

 England have also competed at the Nordic tournament and Algarve Tournament.

 England host an annual FA international tournament.

 Players

 Latest squad

-For 2026 UEFA European Under-17 Championship qualifying games, players born on or after 1 January 2009 are eligible.
-Players born between January and August 2009 are first-year scholars in the English academy system, players born from September 2009 to August 2010 will be eligible to enter the full-time academy system at the start of the 2026–27 season.
-With 18 of the 24 selected players originating from diverse backgrounds, the team serves as a strong testament to shared commitment and unity.
+For 2027 UEFA European Under-17 Championship qualification games, players born on or after 1 January 2010 are eligible.
+Players born between January and August 2010 are first-year scholars in the English academy system, players born from September 2010 to August 2011 will be eligible to enter the full-time academy system at the start of the 2027–28 season.

-The following players were named in the squad for the 2025 FIFA U-17 World Cup, to be played November 2025.
+The following players were named in the squad for games against Republic of Ireland, Israel, Venezuela and Germany, played between 23 September and 4 October 2026.

-Caps and goals correct as of 18 November 2025, after the match against Austria.
+Caps and goals correct as of 31 March 2026, after the match against Estonia.